shelleyolivia/learn-tutorials/solana/gaming-on-solana.md

 The util function will alert the user if there is no Phantom Wallet present as a chrome extension.

-Phantom wallet as extension injects the “solana” object in the global object of the browser ie. “window” object.
-We check the existence of wallet by checking the existence of “solana” in the window object.
+The Phantom wallet browser extension injects the solana object in the global window object of the browser.
+We check for the presence of a wallet by checking the existence of a solana property on the window object.

 ```javascript